 Source: Survey with social media, 2020

-The existence of GAPOKTAN tomatoes based on 34 provinces has fulfilled the requirements as informants in the study.
-In addition, the institutional factor of financial support, contributions between group members, human resources, technology, and network strength also contributed to GAPOKTAN's existence.
+The existence of Gapoktan tomatoes based on 34 provinces has fulfilled the requirements as informants in the study.
+In addition, the institutional factor of financial support, contributions between group members, human resources, technology, and network strength also contributed to Gapoktan's existence.

-GAPOKTAN tomato ownership status consists of 2 parties (government and private).
-Some of the 72 informants stated that they had been supported by the government as many as 39 (54.17%) and the remaining 33 GAPOKTAN tomatoes came from private or private ownership ie 33 (45.83%).
-Keep in mind, the legality of GAPOKTAN tomatoes established by the government is largely supported in terms of funding and technical aspects (training, subsidies for production machinery, fertilizer, and land) through Regionally Owned Enterprises (BUMD) and farmer cooperatives.
+Gapoktan tomato ownership status consists of 2 parties (government and private).
+Some of the 72 informants stated that they had been supported by the government as many as 39 (54.17%) and the remaining 33 Gapoktan tomatoes came from private or private ownership i.e. 33 (45.83%).
+Keep in mind, the legality of Gapoktan tomatoes established by the government is largely supported in terms of funding and technical aspects (training, subsidies for production machinery, fertilizer, and land) through Regionally Owned Enterprises (BUMD) and farmer cooperatives.
 Meanwhile, those who are under the dominant private sector are far more independent, because they are more supported by companies in their respective regions through the banking financing scheme.
-That is much easier so that GAPOKTAN tomatoes which are based on self-ownership (private) is very helpful to get business credit guarantees, scale training, networking to the broad market, and ease in the distribution process (see Table 3).
+That is much easier so that Gapoktan tomatoes which are based on self-ownership (private) is very helpful to get business credit guarantees, scale training, networking to the broad market, and ease in the distribution process (see Table 3).

 Table 3.
 Profile based on ownership status